turlodales/weatherboard-2/README.md

 new fetures:
 no new fetures as of this point not so say it will never happen just not yet just getting it up and running first is the main thing

-i will be making this a paid tweak $3.49 the original tweak is $2.49 that will be keeped aside incase the original owner comes back im im not here to rip people off from the date i recive a first payment i will be keeping the $2.49 from every purchase for the original owner for 1 year if he dos not get in contact after one year from the date then i will be keeping the funds and dropping the price back down to the $2.49 as i not here to get rich of someone elses work but just to cover the cost of my time to keep this grate tweak alive.
+I will be making this a paid tweak $3.49 the original tweak is $2.49 that will be keeped aside in case the original owner comes back in I'm not here to rip people off from the date I receive the first payment i will be keeping the $2.49 from every purchase for the original owner for 1 year if he does not get in contact after one year from the date then I will be keeping the funds and dropping the price back down to the $2.49 as I not here to get rich of someone else's work but just to cover the cost of my time to keep this grate tweak alive.

-i would like to say a big thank you to the people that has helped me make this happen:
+I would like to say a big thank you to the people that have helped me make this happen:

-Allan Kerr the person that make this tweak in the first place
+Allan Kerr the person that makes this tweak in the first place

+more to follow if I get help

-myself to prove that even someone like me with dislexic can do thing to help the jailbraking cumunity
+myself to prove that even someone like me with dyslexia can do something to help the jailbreaking community

 FreeNAS OS for my Home Server's

-Youtube for the vid's that have helped me do this i will list them all soon more to follow
+Youtube for the vid's that have helped me do this I will list them all soon more to follow when I have spoken to them if I can post they vids

-In case anyone is wondering i started using jail broken devices from the iPhone original 2G,3GS,4S,5S,6S+,8+ i do like the S models. i only have 2 iPads Air 2 and Pro 12.9. i have the Apple TV 3 and 4 sadly both not jailbroken yet and i have the Apple Watch 1st gen. i just want to help put sonething back into the community.
+In case anyone is wondering I started using jailbroken devices from the iPhone original 2G,3GS,4S,5S,6S+,8+ I do like the S models.
+I only have 2 iPads Air 2 and Pro 12.9.
+I have the Apple TV 3 and 4 sadly both not jailbroken yet and I have the Apple Watch 1st gen. I now have the 5C I got of eBay on 10.3.3 sadly I don't have any of the SHSH2 blobs saved I just want to help put something back into the community.